jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - views that are customized to the needs of specific audiences;
 - Other applications can interact with the data by communicating with the DBMS.

+## History of databases

+The first computerized information systems imitated hierarchical paper filing systems.
+File and data formats were specific to an application or language; applications were specific to a department.
+This arrangement led to

+- **redundancy:** the same data collected and stored by multiple departments;
+- **inconsistency:** redundant data that *should be* the same not updated consistently;
+- **inaccessibility:** software developers were needed to write queries and integrate data across applications; no ad hoc queries or data processing.

+A database addresses the aforementioned problems because it is **centralized** (reducing redundancy, improving consistency, enabling data integration) and **abstracted** (available as a black box to interface with many different applications; offering an accessible language for ad hoc queries).

+### ANSI-SPARC architecture

+This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **logical data independence** and  **physical data independence:**

+- **External level:** Views for different users (subsets and derivations of data).
+Described by subschemas; logically independent from conceptual level.
+- **Conceptual level:** Logical structure of the entire database: all entities, attributes, relationships, and constraints.
+Described by conceptual schema; physically independent from internal level.
+- **Internal level:** Implementation details, including storage allocation, data compression, and encryption.
+Described by internal schema.

+Then, the DBMS creates **mappings** between schemas (also called intensions); a realization of a schema is called the extension or state of the database.

 ## Data models

 ### Object-based